abeconnelly/pasta/PASTA.md

 Right now the stream is simple.
 Some extensions to think about, if PASTA proves to be useful,
 are:

-* control messages
-* interleaved streams for diploid or higher sequences
 * binary format